MatMoore/notes/books/domain-driven-design/README.md

 - You can used informal UML diagrams to anchor a discussion, but don't try and include everything.
 "Sketch a diagram of three to five objects central to the issue at hand" "Comprehensive diagrams of the entire object model overwhelm the reader" (p36)
 - Diagrams in a design document can be hand drawn - they should feel casual and temporary (p39)
 - Don't mislead users by hiding the model - example of favourites in IE being modelled as files with filename restrictions (p57)
+- Frameworks should allow application developers more time to focus on the core business problems (p75)